mirams/PyHillFit/data/readme.md

 The tables have comma separated values with this format on each line (plus a header line):
 ['Drug','Channel','Experiment','Concentration(uM)','%Inhibition']

+Please note, the dose/concentration should be given in micro-Molar as the fitting algorithm converts to pIC50.

 ## Sub-folder
 The sub-folder contains some scripts that were used to generate these .csv files from the raw data in the original publication.